Professional Practice Leaders

 Professional Practice Leaders are accountable for the overall delivery across multiple sites of professional, clinical and academic allied health services that are consistent with the mission, vision and strategic directions of Providence Health Care and for fostering interdisciplinary approaches to patient/resident care.
 The position promotes a safe environment for patients, residents, families, visitors and staff.

-Heather’s areas of responsibility include practice and operational support for occupational therapists, rehabilitation assistants and recreation coordinators across PHC.
+Jeff Masse is the Professional Practice Leader for Occupational Therapy.
+Jeff’s areas of responsibility include practice and operational support for occupational therapists, rehabilitation assistants and recreation coordinators across PHC.
 From residential care, to acute, rehab, outpatient and community based inner city youth programs, staff within the occupational therapy department are committed to making a difference and improving the functional outcomes in the health and wellness of the patients, residents and families we serve.

 “Speech-Language Pathologists at Providence Health Care work with patients to optimize their communication and swallowing abilities across the continuum of care.
 Their training and expertise in facilitating communication with patients who suffer from communication impairments make them natural champions for person and family centred care."